-As the survey suggests, mental health and substance abuse often have a correlation, and are a growing challenge for many people.
+As the survey suggests, mental health and substance abuse often have a correlation and are a growing challenge for many people.
 According to the Substance Abuse and Mental Health Services Administration, 2.3 million Americans had a co-occurring disorder involving a substance use disorder and a mental illness in 2013.
 By 2014, this number more than tripled with 7.9 million individuals struggling with the same kind of co-occurring disorder.

 Is Leaving Mental Illnesses Untreated Worth the Price?

-When it comes to individuals not seeking treatment for a mental illness, 32 percent of survey participants believe that the negative stigma associated with mental illness is what prevents them from seeking the treatment they need.
+When it comes to individuals not seeking treatment for mental illness, 32 percent of survey participants believe that the negative stigma associated with mental illness is what prevents them from seeking the treatment they need.
 On the other hand, 28 percent of respondents believe people don’t seek treatment because of the lack of affordable treatment facilities.
-However, not treating a mental illness can have detrimental effects for the affected person and their community.
+However, not treating mental illness can have detrimental effects on the affected person and their community.

 Because mental illness qualifies as a disease and can keep people from performing everyday tasks, some people receive disability payments or benefits.
 In fact, depression is the leading cause of disability worldwide.
 Aside from mental illnesses taking employees away from their careers, it also costs the country more in disability expenses, totaling $2.5 trillion alone in 2010.
 The projected cost is $6 trillion by 2030.